 Yes, in that one and in some other of my work there’s not a clear narrative.
 It’s just a scene.
 It doesn’t have a specific story.
 It’s pure action.
 That’s what motivates the piece.

-I chose the title “Reunion” because I felt as I was drawing the different characters and individuals that there is a sense of unity.
-However, at the same time there is sense of diversity and difference.
-So I think there are linkages, but at no time was I going for a narrative as you’d find in the other pieces we’ve been talking about.
+I chose the title “Reunion” because I felt as I was drawing the different characters and individuals there is a sense of unity present.
+However, at the same time, there is sense of diversity and difference.
+So I think there are linkages, but at no time was I going for a narrative that you’d find in the other pieces we’ve been talking about.

 At 27 you’re at the beginning of your career in art, but do you have a sense of how your work might be evolving?

 I do.
 Well, a little bit, anyway.
 I know I want to move forward with the narrative style.
 I think that’s where I’m strongest.
 I’d like to see how far I can take it.
-In our society we rely on cinema so much as a way to process experience.
-It’s become so much a part of our culture it’s now all pervasive.
-Even though people don’t go to galleries and museums as much as they see film and TV, I think that can work in favor of the plastic and visual arts because the imagery of the cinema can be utilized to enhance visual art.
-I’d like to tell more complete stories, not to the point of graphic novels, we already have those, but I’m moving toward doing more complete stories that may not be as explicit as a graphic novel, but will have a compressed richness to them.
+In our society we rely on cinema a way to process experience.
+It’s become so much a part of our culture, it’s now all pervasive.
+Even though people don’t go to galleries and museums as much as they see film and TV, I think that can work in favor of the plastic and visual arts.
+The imagery of the cinema can be utilized to enhance visual art.
+I’d like to tell more complete stories, though not to the point of graphic novels, we already have those, but I’m moving toward doing more complete stories that may not be as explicit as a graphic novel, but will have a compressed richness to them.

 What artists have influenced you?

-Well I do have people I feel influence how I think about art, but not all of them are artists.
+I have people I feel have influenced how I think about art, but not all of them are artists.

 So tell me about them.